hendriari/flutter_decision_making/README.md

 ---

-A Flutter package for implementing criteria decision-making using the **Analytic Hierarchy Process (AHP)**.
+A Flutter package for criteria-based decision making using the **Analytic Hierarchy Process (AHP)** — and more to come.

-Easily manage criteria, alternatives, pairwise comparisons, consistency checks, and final decision scoring — all in one unified package.
+This package helps you evaluate and prioritize alternatives based on weighted criteria through structured pairwise comparisons and consistency checks.

 > 🧠 _This package implements the Analytic Hierarchy Process (AHP) originally developed by Thomas L. Saaty._